Kusunoki's Flunking Her High School Glow-Up: Characters

-Publication
+A first-year high school student and Shizuki's classmate.
+Similar to him, she too was an introvert who wore glasses and had a completely different appearance and personality.
+As a high schooler, she has become beautiful and popular, with rumors of her already being the subject of confessions.

+Media

+Manga

 Written and illustrated by Mitsuki Mii, Kusunoki's Flunking Her High School Glow-Up began serialization on the Pixiv Comic website under Ichijinsha's Comic Pool brand on October 21, 2022.
-Its chapters have been collected into six tankōbon volumes as of July 2025.
+Its chapters have been collected into eight tankōbon volumes as of July 2026.

 During their panel at Anime NYC 2023, Kodansha USA announced that they had licensed the series for English publication.